-For example, astronomically, on June 21 the day where I live was 16 hours 29 minutes and 45 seconds long.
+For example, astronomically, on June 21, where I live, was 16 hours 29 minutes and 45 seconds long.
 By September 21 it will be just 12 hours 14 minutes and 19 seconds long.
 That’s 4 hours 14 minutes and 26 seconds a day less daylight.

 And if you think I’m a bit OTT focusing on the seconds you might be right, but every a day we lose a few more seconds of daylight and they aggregate.
 Think about it this way.
 We are now getting in excess of 28 hours more dark hours every week by the end of September.
 That’s like losing more than a day a week!
 Pedantic or not, the plants notice this.

 Having said that, it’s an ideal time to sow hardy greens such as Mustard, Mizuna, Pak Choi, Kale, and Land Cress.
 Plus you can sow radish and salad onions.
 In fact salad onions sown early in the month will harvest this year and this sown late in the month will harvest in early spending.
 September is a month when change happens.